ancuongnguyen07/Multimodal-ERC/report/project-plan.md

   - Daniel/Raihan: improved version of audio.
   - Daniel/Raihan: improved version of text.

-**NOTE**: improved version means that your model should have one or many following upsides compared to the baseline model:
+**NOTE**: improved version means that your model should have one or many of the following upsides compared to the baseline model:
 - use less parameters
 - less computation
 - higher accuracy